rajusanjay001/product_BE/README.md

 # Product and Review service

-** to convert the project to gradel ,go to location in project which contains pom.xml and run gradle init **
+# To convert the project to gradel ,go to location in project which contains pom.xml and run gradle init

 1)Product and related microservice